 - Bullying is defined as conduct prescribed in NDCC 15.1-19-17.
-The Superintendent should place this definition, in its entirety, in student and staff handbooks and should develop guidelines to assist students and staff with identifying this conduct. - Protected classes are classifications/characteristics protected from discrimination by NDCC 14-02.4-01 and federal law.
-The following classes are protected: race, color, religion, sex, national origin, age, disability (physical or mental), and status with regard to marriage or public assistance. - School property or the term on-campus refers to all property owned or leased by the District, school buses and other vehicles, or any school district sponsored or school-sanctioned activity. - School-sanctioned activity is defined as an activity that: - a.
+The Superintendent should place this definition, in its entirety, in student and staff handbooks and should develop guidelines to assist students and staff with identifying this conduct. - Protected classes statuses are defined in the district's Nondiscrimination and Anti-harassment policy (AAC). classifications/characteristics protected from discrimination by NDCC 14-02.4-01 and federal law.
+The following classes are protected: race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, age, disability (physical or mental), and status with regard to marriage or public assistance, or other status protected by law. - School property or the term on-campus refers to all property owned or leased by the District, school buses and other vehicles, or any school district sponsored or school-sanctioned activity. - School-sanctioned activity is defined as an activity that: - a.
 Is not part of the district's curricular or extracurricular program; and - b.
 Is established by a sponsor to serve in the absence of a district program; and - c.
 Receives district support in multiple ways (i.e., not school facility use alone); and - d.
 Sponsors of the activity have agreed to comply with this policy; and - e.
 The District has officially recognized through board action as a school-sanctioned activity. - School-sponsored activity is an activity that the District has approved through policy or other board action for inclusion in the district's extracurricular program and is controlled and funded primarily by the District. - School staff shall include all employees of the Dickinson Public School District, school volunteers, and sponsors of school-sanctioned activities. - True threat is a statement that, in light of the circumstances, a reasonable person would perceive as a serious expression of intent to inflict harm.